 Immediately upon arrival, students must report to the bursar's office and pay University fees.
-No student is allowed in any hostel until he/she clears with both the bursar and the warden and pays the required fees.
+No student is allowed in any hostel until he/she meets first both the bursar and the warden and pays the required fees.
+Students should go to the warden with a clearance from the finance to be allocated a place in the hostel.

 Residents report to the warden's offices for room allocation.
 Resident rooms are shared.
 In case of any problems concerning residency, see the wardens.
 If the problem is not rectified, see the Dean of Students.
-Non-resident students may be attached to hostels for other University activities.
+Non-resident students may be attached to hostels for other University activities With prior email notice and response from the dean of students and the warden.